ClevelandClinicQHS/projects/README.md

 ### Authors

-Nikolas I. Krieger, M.S.<sup>1</sup> and Jarrod E. Dalton, Ph.D.<sup>1,2</sup>
+Nikolas I. Krieger, M.S.;<sup>1</sup> Adam T. Perzynski, Ph.D.;<sup>2</sup> and Jarrod E. Dalton, Ph.D.<sup>1,3</sup>

-1. Department of Quantitative Health Sciences, Lerner Research Institute, Cleveland Clinic, 9500 Euclid Avenue (JJN3), Cleveland, OH, 44195
+<sup>1</sup> Department of Quantitative Health Sciences, Lerner Research Institute, Cleveland Clinic, 9500 Euclid Avenue (JJN3), Cleveland, OH, 44195
+<sup>2</sup> Center for Healthcare Research and Policy, Case Western Reserve University at MetroHealth, 2500 MetroHealth Drive, Cleveland, OH 44109
-2. Cleveland Clinic Lerner College of Medicine, Case Western Reserve University
+<sup>3</sup> Cleveland Clinic Lerner College of Medicine, Case Western Reserve University
+Acknowledgements: The authors of this package acknowledge the support provided by members of the Northeast Ohio Cohort for Atherosclerotic Risk Estimation (NEOCARE) investigative team: Claudia Coulton, Douglas Gunzler, Darcy Freedman, Neal Dawson, Michael Rothberg, David Zidar, David Kaelber, Douglas Einstadter, Alex Milinovich, Monica Webb Hooper, Kristen Hassmiller-Lich, Ye Tian (Devin), and Kristen Berg.
+Funding:
+This work was supported by The National Institute on Aging of the National Institutes of Health under award number R01AG055480.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 ### Installation